Ty Majeski: ARCA/Late Models/K&N Pro

-He started the 2016 season in February in the World Series of Asphalt Stock Car Racing at New Smyrna, a week-long series of racing over Speedweeks.
+Majeski started the 2016 season in February in the World Series of Asphalt Stock Car Racing at New Smyrna, a week-long series of racing over Speedweeks.
 Majeski won the second night and the final night to capture three total wins and the Speedweeks title.
 He finished first or second in all six series events with an average finish of 1.5.
 He followed the series by racing in another southern race; he quickly went from a seventh place start to the lead as he dominated to win the Rattler 250 race at South Alabama Speedway.
 Speed51.com rated Majeski as its No. 1 Short Track Draft pick in May 2016.
-That month he won the first race of the ARCA Midwest Tour, the Joe Shear Memorial at Madison International Speedway, over Johnny Sauter.
+That month, he won the first race of the ARCA Midwest Tour, the Joe Shear Memorial at Madison International Speedway, over Johnny Sauter.
 In May, he joined Roush Fenway Racing's driver development program.
 He was one of eleven drivers named to the NASCAR Next 2016–2017 class on the following day.
 In June 2016, Majeski made his first ARCA start in the No. 17 Roulo Brothers Racing car.
 He had the fastest time in practice, started seventh, raced up to second, and finished fourth.
-For the season, Majeski won 9 of 10 races at LaCrosse, plus had several high finishes at Madison.
+For the season, Majeski won nine of ten races at LaCrosse, plus had several high finishes at Madison.
 Majeski noticed that he was high in the NASCAR Whelen All-American Series national points in August despite not intentionally racing for any track's points championship.
-The driver's top 18 finishes determine their standings.
+The driver's top-18 finishes determine their standings.
 He made a late-season decision to try for the national title.
 He started double features at Elko Speedway and climbed to tenth in the standings.
 On the following weekend, he won another feature at Madison for his 13th NASCAR weekly win of the season to climb to third in the standings.
 He raced more at Elko and Rockford Speedway but finished third in the final points standings.

 Majeski ended the season by winning the Oktoberfest main event at LaCrosse to earn his third consecutive ARCA Midwest Tour championship.
 He returned to New Smyrna Speedway and qualified on the pole position for the Governor's Cup.
 He fell nearly two laps down during the race and came back to win for the second consecutive year.